 Taken in context with the data presented above, there is a tension among residents in the area between a desire to stay and the realities of the challenges they face (rising costs, financial instability, etc.).
-A key piece of the preservation plan will be how to support these households who want to stay in East McKinney but may need resources and support to do so.
+A key piece of the preservation plan will be how to support these households who want to stay in East McKinney but may need access to resources in order to do so.